FloSchuberth/cSEM/CONTRIBUTING.md

     contain a verb followed by a noun like: `processData()`, `calculateValue()`.
 2. Verbs in function names should be consistent across the whole package.
-Avoid to mix synonomys.
+Avoid to mix synonyms.
 Example: `computeValue()` vs.
     `calculateValue()`.
 This package always uses `calculate` instead of `compute`.
-Similarily, `method` vs e.g. `approach`.
+Similarly, `method` vs e.g. `approach`.
 This package always uses `approach` instead of `method`.
 3. Use plural in function/object names if the main output is more than one element, like `scaleWeights()`, `calculateProxies()`, `handleArgs()` etc. but stick to singular in other cases like `parseModel()`.
-4. Strive for meaningful argument names even if they are a bit longer than ususal.
+4. Strive for meaningful argument names even if they are a bit longer than usual.
 People are much better at remembering arguments like `respect_structural_model` compared to something like `resp_sm`.
     Naming should also be consistent if possible.
-For example: any argument das describs a method or an approach should be named `.appraoch_*`.
+For example: any argument that describes a method or an approach should be named `.appraoch_*`.
 5. Argument names always start with a dot to distinguish them from other objects.
-6. Indentation: It is ok to align function arguments indendet by two spaces below the function name instead of where the function starts if this help with clarity.
+6. Indentation: It is OK to align function arguments indented by two spaces below the function name instead of where the function starts if this help with clarity.